-A large proportion of the articles on this website in the past few years were written the inquests of children who took their lives as a consequence of the reckless and inappropriate prescription of psychotropic medications such as SSRI antidepressants and Methylphenidate (Ritalin).
+A large proportion of the articles on this website in the past few years were written following inquests of children who took their lives as a consequence of the reckless and inappropriate prescription of psychotropic medications such as SSRI antidepressants and Methylphenidate (Ritalin).

 Earlier this week, LinkedIn published A Reflective Checklist for Child Mental Health Professionals who Prescribe Psychotropic Medicines.
 This had previously been endorsed by the Division of Educational and Child Psychology (DECP) Committee of the British Psychological Society (BPS).